~ ST. MARY-DE-CASTRO ~

 "St. Mary's Church was erected A.D.
 618 by Eadbald, son of Ethelbert, at the instance of Laurence, archbishop."
 "For notice of the existence of the church of St. Mary, A.D.
 804, see the quotation from Somner in the Note on Liminge.
 "Twenty churches were antiently in this city and the suburbs thereof; seventeen whereof, viz.
 St. Alphage, St. Andrew, St. Mary Bredman, St. Mary Breeden, Holy Cross Westgate, St. George, St. Margaret, St. Mary Magdalen, St. Mary Northgate, St. Mildred, St. Peter, All Saints, St. Mary Castle, St. Edmund, St. John, St. Mary Queeningate, and St. Michael, were in the city.
 And the other three viz.
 St. Dunstan, St. Martin, and St. Paul, were in the suburbs.
 All which parishes are still in being, except St. Mary Castle, St. Edmund, St. John, St. Mary Queeningate, and St. Michael, which are demolished."
 (Kilburne, 301) Notes on the churches in the counties of Kent, Sussex, and Surrey 1852

-The graveyard high-lighted in pink is St. Mary de Castro
+The graveyard high-lighted in pink is St. Mary de Castro (detail from 1907 Ordanance Survey map)

-St. Mary De Castro Churchyard looking towards Castle Row (showing gravestones in the background against the wall)
+St. Mary De Castro Churchyard looking towards Castle Row (showing the gravestones in the background against the wall)

 Gravestones in St. Mary De Castro Churchyard